DevlessTeam/docs/using_services.md

 ## Video walkthrough

-[This video](https://www.youtube.com/watch?v=ii99siuj1gs) talks more about how you can install service, with a case study of the Weather service.
+[This video](https://www.youtube.com/watch?v=ii99siuj1gs) talks more about how you can use services, with a case study of the Weather service.